On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: More Visualizations

 \section{More Visualizations}

-We provide more qualitative results regarding the attention map generated by our latent tokens in \cref{fig:attn-more}.
-Despite shared across the stages, the latent tokens appear to focus on differen parts of the scenes, providing different scene context to the backbone models at different stages.
+We provide additional qualitative results regarding the attention maps generated by our latent tokens in \cref{fig:attn-more}.
+Although shared across stages, the latent tokens appear to attend to different parts of the scene, providing different scene context to the backbone models at different stages.
+Consistently, the visual comparison with the baseline in \cref{fig:demo-more} shows clear improvements.
+Across different scenes, \method yields cleaner and more coherent segmentations, with fewer confusions in cluttered regions and sharper boundaries at object interfaces.